 Whether you realize it or not, you read content every time you shop online.
 Product descriptions, the text on the homepage, even the “about page” of a website are all examples of content.
 In ecommerce, content is extremely important.
 Customers can’t touch or hold your products and they certainly can’t try on an article of clothing to see how it fits.
 They’re relying on you to describe the item and its benefits in such good detail that they feel comfortable buying (note: great photos are also part of this equation).

 Effective content is what gets someone to enter their credit card number and hit “complete purchase.”

 And you don’t have to be a professional copywriter to know if the content is effective.
 While there are some intricacies to copywriting, which we’ll get into, effective content makes you want to purchase something.
 Ineffective content makes you feel indifferent toward an item or, in a worst case scenario, it turns you off from buying altogether.

 What Ecommerce Content Does

-Effective copywriting, ecommerce or otherwise, does a few things:
+Effective copywriting, for ecommerce or otherwise, does a few things:

 - It appeals to your target audience